 Our Board of Directors believes that the continued growth and success of Alexion depends, in large part, on our ability to maintain a competitive position in attracting, retaining and motivating key employees with experience and ability.
-Under the amended and restated 2004 Incentive Plan, or the 2004 Incentive Plan, Alexion is authorized to issue up to 3,868,519 shares of common stock (subject to adjustment in the event of stock splits and other similar events) pursuant to awards granted under the 2004 Incentive Plan.
-As of February 28, 2007, there were 3,005,221 shares subject to outstanding options under the 2004 Incentive Plan at a weighted average exercise price of \$29.99 per share with a weighted average term of 8.6 years, 535,764 shares outstanding as restricted stock and 327,534 shares available for future grant.
-As of February 28, 2007, there were 5,666,028 shares subject to outstanding options under all of our equity compensation plans, including under the 2004 Incentive Plan, at a weighted average exercise price of \$28.06 per share with a weighted average term of 6.5 years, 535,764 shares outstanding as restricted stock and 327,534 shares available for future grant.
+Under the Amended and Restated 2004 Incentive Plan, or the 2004 Incentive Plan, Alexion is authorized to issue up to 5,068,519 shares of common stock (subject to adjustment in the event of stock splits and other similar events) pursuant to awards granted under the 2004 Incentive Plan.
+As of March 24, 2008, there were 3,081,817 shares subject to outstanding options under the 2004 Incentive Plan at a weighted average exercise price of \$41.36 per share with a weighted average term of 8.6 years, 532,876 shares outstanding as restricted stock, 55,591 outstanding restricted stock units, and 439,507 shares available for future grant.
+As of March 24, 2008, there were 4,429,703 shares subject to outstanding options under all of our equity compensation plans, including under the 2004 Incentive Plan, at a weighted average exercise price of \$38.46 per share with a weighted average term of 7.1 years, 532,876 shares outstanding as restricted stock, 55,591 outstanding restricted stock units, and 439,507 shares available for future grant.
 Because the 2004 Incentive Plan is the only plan currently in effect, the total number of shares available for future grant under all equity compensation plans is the same as the number available under the 2004 Incentive Plan.
-Further information regarding the number of shares of our common stock that may be issued upon exercise of outstanding options granted under all of our equity compensation plans is also presented in the tables under "Equity Compensation Plan Information" elsewhere in this proxy statement.
-On March 15, 2007, the last reported sale price of Alexion common stock on the NASDAQ Stock Market LLC was \$37.37 per share.
+Information regarding the number of shares of our common stock that may be issued upon exercise of outstanding options granted under all of our equity compensation plans as of December 31, 2007 is presented in the tables under "Equity Compensation Plan Information" elsewhere in this proxy statement.
+On March 24, 2008, the last reported sale price of Alexion common stock on the NASDAQ Stock Market LLC was \$59.91 per share.

-Accordingly, on March 14, 2007, based on the recommendation of the Compensation Committee, the Board of Directors adopted the amended and restated 2004 Incentive Plan to amend and restate in its entirety our 2004 Incentive Plan, among other things:
+Accordingly, on April 2, 2008, the Board of Directors adopted the Amended and Restated 2004 Incentive Plan to amend and restate in its entirety our 2004 Incentive Plan:

-To increase by 1,200,000 shares the number of shares of common stock available for issuance under the amended and restated 2004 Incentive Plan (subject to adjustment in the event of stock splits and other similar events), and
+- To increase by 2.4 million shares the number of shares of common stock available for issuance under the 2004 Incentive Plan (subject to adjustment in the event of stock splits and other similar events), and - To provide for an aggregate limit of 1,000,000 shares of common stock issuable pursuant to full-value awards under the 2004 Incentive Plan (subject to adjustment in the event of stock splits) after the date of approval of the plan.

-• To provide for an aggregate limit of 400,000 shares of Common Stock issuable pursuant to full-value awards under the amended and restated 2004 Incentive Plan (subject to adjustment in the event of stock splits)
+On April 2, the Board approved the amendment of the 2004 Incentive Plan that is the subject of this proposal, subject to the approval of the Company's stockholders.
+The affirmative vote of a majority of our outstanding voting shares present or represented and entitled to vote at the 2008 Annual Meeting is required for approval of the amendment to the 2004 Plan.
+The increase in the number of shares of common stock available for issuance and the aggregate limit on the number of shares of common stock issuable pursuant to full-value awards granted under the amended and restated 2004 Incentive Plan will become effective if, and only if, such stockholder approval is obtained.

-The increase in the number of shares of common stock available for issuance and the aggregate limit on the number of shares of common stock issuable pursuant to full-value awards granted under, the amended and restated 2004 Incentive Plan will become effective if, and only if, approved by the stockholders at the annual meeting.
 The full text of the amended and restated 2004 Incentive Plan incorporating, among other things, each of these changes, is attached as Appendix A.

-Description of the amended and restated 2004 Incentive Plan
+Description of the Amended and Restated 2004 Incentive Plan